A ventriculoperitoneal (VP) shunt is a medical device that relieves pressure on the brain caused by the accumulation of fluid.

 - swelling of the brain

 Shunting is successful in reducing pressure in the brain in most people.
 VP shunts are likely to require replacement after several years, especially in small children.
 The average lifespan of an infant’s shunt is two years.
-Adults and children over the age of two may not need a shunt replacement for eight or more years.
-Shunts systems require frequent monitoring and follow-up.
+Adults and children over the age of 2 may not need a shunt replacement for eight or more years.
+Shunt systems require frequent monitoring and follow-up.
 Complications that may occur with shunt systems include:

 - mechanical failure